Skip to main content Deutsch

 On the one hand, various disease mechanisms may underlie such as: Persistent viral reservoir, latent viral reactivation, microbiome dysbiosis, depletion of immune cell subsets and autoimmunity, which may lead to latent inflammatory responses, tissue dysfunction, hypercoagulative status, vascular damage, increased susceptibility to other infections, hormonal imbalance, neuroinflammation and mitochondrial dysfunction.

-On the other hand, it can also be subdivided according to the following practical criteria as patients with:
+On the other hand, it can also be subdivided according to the following practical criteria as shown in the following publication:

 If post-exertional malaise (PEM) or post-exertional symptom exacerbation (PESE) occurs in the context of a Post-COVID syndrome and the symptomatology persists for longer than 6 months, ME/CFS should also be considered and diagnosed in accordance with the e.g. NICE-guideline.
-Research to date has shown that an estimated 1-10% of patients may develop ME/CFS following COVID-19 disease [Komaroff AL and Bateman L,, 2021; Komaroff AL and Lipkin, 2023].
-Although the exact relationship between the diseases is still unclear, there is a clear overlap of symptoms from Post-COVID-19 syndrome and ME/CFS.
-Extrapolating this from available figures, up to 64,000 people in Austria may be affected with Post-COVID-19 syndrome (as of June 2022, AGES) in addition to the existing 25,000 ME/CFS patients.
+Research to date has shown that an estimated 1% of patients may develop ME/CFS following COVID-19 disease [Komaroff AL and Bateman L,, 2021; Komaroff AL and Lipkin, 2023].
+Extrapolating this from available figures, up to 64,000 people in Austria may be affected with ME/CFS (SARS-CoV-2 infection figures as of June 2022, AGES) in addition to the existing 25,000 - 80,000 ME/CFS patients.

 Manifest: Empfehlung zur Versorgung vom Menschen mit postakuten Infektionssyndromen (PAIS)